Unleash/unleash/docs/client-specification.md

 ## Actication Strategies
-Activation strategies are defined and confured in the unleash-service.
+Activation strategies are defined and configured in the unleash-service.
 It is up to the client to provide the actual implementation of each actication strategy.

+Unleash also ships with a few built-in strategies and it is expected that client SDK's implement these.
+Read more about these [activation strategies](activation-strategies.md).
+For the built-in strategies to work as expected the client should also allow the user to define a [unleash-context](unleash-context.md).
+The context should be possible to pass in as part of the `isEnabled` call.

+### Extenstion points
 Client implementation should  also provide a defined interface to make it easier for the user to implement their own activation strategies, and register those in the unleash client.

 ## Fetching feature toggles (polling)